Iamamiwhoami: 2022–present: Be Here Soon

 On 31 March 2022, Lee announced an audiovisual album from the iamamiwhoami project, Be Here Soon.
 The first episode from the album, "Don't Wait for Me", was released the same day.
 It was followed by "Canyon" with Lars Winnerbäck on 7 April, "Zeven" on 14 April and "I Tenacious" on 21 April.
 The album was released on 3 June 2022.

 Musical style

-iamamiwhoami is considered to be an electronic music act.
-Their music is mostly characterised by Jonna Lee's "spiritual" and "ghostly" vocals as well as Claes Björklund's "lush and nuanced" production.
-It has been described as electropop, synth-pop, art pop and avant-garde.
+iamamiwhoami is primarily an electronic music project.
+The music is characterized by Jonna Lee's ethereal vocals and Claes Björklund's intricate production.
+Their sound blends elements of electropop, synth-pop, art pop, and avant-garde music.

 The duo has been compared to artists like Portishead, the Knife, Björk and Fever Ray.
 Ben Hogwood of musicOMH compared Lee's voice to those of Elizabeth Fraser and Siouxsie Sioux.

 Influences

 Jonna Lee stated that she is influenced by Kraftwerk, Cocteau Twins, Depeche Mode, Christopher Nolan, Air and Vangelis.
 She also added that she enjoys listening to Blood Orange, Arca, Denis Villeneuve, Chromatics, Four Tet, Björk, Todd Terje, Disasterpeace and Mozart.